IN-CORE/pyincore/README.md

     from [Windows Binaries for Python](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
     The problem with this is that GDAL header files are not included, so you cannot do a `pip install` of packages that want to utilize the GDAL headers.
-Fiona and Rasterio will need binaries installed from this page as well, and if you run into failed dependancies during the setup process you may want to revisit the page and install the binaries for the Python extensions that are causing problems.
+Fiona and Rasterio will need binaries installed from this page as well, and if you run into failed dependencies during the setup process you may want to revisit the page and install the binaries for the Python extensions that are causing problems.
     Additional information can be found at the wiki page [How to install GDAL](https://github.com/domlysz/BlenderGIS/wiki/How-to-install-GDAL).